nostack93/swipe-shop-insight/README.md

 - React
 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/99b4ce8b-ee2c-4be6-bfed-553817d5db8d) and click on Share -> Publish.

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.